 Howard Payne University is required to provide college credit for any prior college hours earned by the student if they apply to their current program.
 It is the responsibility of the student who has attended another college or university to request official transcripts be sent from each school attended to HPU.
 The official transcripts must be evaluated and the transfer credit posted to the student's current academic plan.
 If a student's enrollment is certified before the evaluation is complete and payment is received for courses that transfer to HPU, the VA will determine that an overpayment has been received.
-It is the student's responsibility to repay the VA the overpaid amount.
-It is also the student's responsibility to notify the Office of the Registrar and the VA School Certiffying Official if they are repeating a course that may have transferred to HPU.
-All new veteran students must furnish a copy of their DD214.
+It is the student's responsibility to repay HPU the overpaid amount.
+It is the student's responsibility to notify the Office of the Registrar and the VA School Certifying Official if they are repeating a course that may have transferred to HPU.